tabonka/stefan-rasuo-fatcat-task/README.md

 following capabilities:

 * **Validation Schema:** Accept a validation schema prop to ensure form data adheres to specified rules.
-* **Custom API Hook Call:** Incorporate a custom API hook that handles states such as data, isLoading, and isError.
+* **API Hook Call:** Incorporate an API hook that handles states such as data, isLoading, and isError.
 * **Callback Function for Form Rendering:** Implement a callback function prop (renderForm) that renders the form elements and handles their state appropriately.

 2. Component Implementation: